Most people think that vizslas are malnourished or weak at first glance.

 Top 5 Ingredients: 1.
 Bison, 2.
 Ocean Fish Meal, 3.
 Brown Rice, 4.
 Oatmeal, 5.
 Ground Flaxseed

-Solid Gold Wolf Cub Dog Food is an outstanding choice for puppies that grow up into muscular hunting dogs like the vizsla.
-It’s made from bison meat filled with protein to boosts muscle growth.
-To fuel their energy needs, the recipe uses highly digestible whole grains like oatmeal and brown rice.
+Solid Gold Wolf Cub Dog Food is an outstanding choice for puppies that will grow into muscular hunting dogs like the vizsla.
+It uses bison meat filled with protein to boosts muscle growth.
+This recipe uses highly digestible whole grains like oatmeal and brown rice to fuel your highly active dog.

-In addition to this, the recipe features a bunch of nutrient-rich superfoods.
-This includes fruits and vegetables like pumpkins, cranberries, and kelp, as well as natural oils like almond oil to promote growth and optimal nourishment.
+In addition to this, the recipe features many nutrient-rich superfoods, including fruits and vegetables like pumpkins, cranberries, and kelp, and natural oils like almond oil to promote growth and optimal nourishment.
 Since some vizslas have sensitive stomachs, the brand avoids using corn, wheat, and soy in their formula.

 12. Nulo Freestyle Turkey & Sweet Potato Grain-Free Dry Puppy Food